SiddharthPalod/Java-ST-Project/Report.md

 - **Covered Branches**: The execution successfully tested searching for various books by title and author, including cases where the book is found and not found.
 - **Uncovered Branches**: The remaining uncovered branches are in the `addBookFunction`, which is used to populate the library for the test.

+## Conclusion

+This analysis demonstrates the power of Symbolic PathFinder (SPF) in rigorously testing the Java Library Management System.
+By replacing concrete inputs with symbolic variables, SPF automatically explored numerous execution paths, systematically testing the complex logic of the application.

+The primary benefit of this approach was the ability to achieve high branch coverage.
+For each path it explored, SPF generated a set of constraints that were then solved to produce concrete test cases.
+These test cases effectively targeted specific conditions—such as different student types, book availability, and fine calculations—ensuring that a wide variety of scenarios were validated.
+The evolution from `LibReturnBook` V1 to V2 clearly showed how refining symbolic drivers can significantly increase this coverage.

+In essence, symbolic execution served as both a powerful analysis tool and an automated test case generator, providing high confidence in the system's correctness by ensuring its critical logic paths were thoroughly exercised.

+## Contributors

+This project was a collaborative effort.
+The core Java application and the symbolic test drivers were developed and analyzed by the following contributors:

+-   **Siddharth Palod (IMT2022002)**: Developed and symbolically tested the programs for renewing, reserving, returning, and searching books (`LibRenewBook.java`, `LibReserveBook.java`, `LibReturnBook.java`, `LibSearchBook.java`).
+-   **Shreyas S (IMT2022078)**: Developed and symbolically tested the programs for adding books and students, and issuing books and library cards (`LibAddBook.java`, `LibAddStudent.java`, `LibIssueBook.java`, `LibIssueCard.java`).